mattmaas/Jarvis-Assistant-for-HASS/README.md

 - **Enhanced API Interactions**: Improved handling of API calls for complex and longer interactions.
 - **Advanced Error Handling**: Robust error management for smooth operation in various scenarios.
 - **Customizable Functions**: Define and use custom functions to expand Jarvis's interaction capabilities.

+**Important**: The Extended OpenAI Conversation project needs to be operational for Jarvis to access these advanced capabilities.

+## Prerequisites

+Before running Jarvis, ensure that the following projects are up and running:

+1. Agent Zero Framework: Follow the setup instructions at https://github.com/mattmaas/fastAPI-for-agent-zero-docker
+2. Extended OpenAI Conversation: Set up as per the guidelines at https://github.com/mattmaas/extended_openai_conversation

+Jarvis is designed to integrate with these projects, and full functionality depends on their availability.

 ## Open-Source Foundation